nodejs/node/doc/api/perf_hooks.md

 `performanceEntry.duration` is always `0`.
 Performance marks are used to mark specific significant moments in the Performance Timeline.

-The created `PerformanceMark` entry is put in the global performance timeline and can be queries with `performance.getEntries`, `performance.getEntriesByName`, and `performance.getEntriesByType`.
-When the observation is performed, the entries should be cleared from the global performance timeline manually with `performance.clearMarks`.
+The created `PerformanceMark` entry is put in the global Performance Timeline and can be queried with `performance.getEntries`, `performance.getEntriesByName`, and `performance.getEntriesByType`.
+When the observation is performed, the entries should be cleared from the global Performance Timeline manually with `performance.clearMarks`.

 ### `performance.measure(name[, startMarkOrOptions[, endMark]])`